 How much financial advisors charge would depend on the type of financial advice that you need.
-For your Roth IRA, you can spend from $200 to $2000 depending on the flat rate and commission rate.
+General investment advice would cost around $100 to $300 while a full financial plan would cost around $1,500 on average.

-To help give you an idea of costs per service, we’ve prepared a list of common charging systems of financial advisors, as well as the estimated costs.
-Of course, expenses would still vary depending on your payment scheme.
+To help give you an idea of costs per service, we’ve prepared a list of financial advice and estimated costs.
+Of course, costs would still vary depending on your payment scheme.
 One-off fees would differ on recurring fees.

-Financial advisor costs in the US would also depend on location.
-If your financial advisor is currently located in Los Angeles, fees might go higher since office rental costs in the city are more expensive compared to cities.
+Financial advisor costs in Australia would also depend on location.
+If your financial advisor is currently located in Victoria, fees might go higher since office rental costs are more expensive compared to other parts of Australia.